colemanw/webform_civicrm/README.txt

 - Add a contact to the webform via the CiviCRM tab.
 - Rename, arrange, and customize all the webform fields for that contact.
 For now, keep them all within the auto-generated fieldset (although you may add add as many sub-fieldsets within the main one as you like, for example to contain their address fields).
 - Click the clone button on the contact's fieldset.
-- All fields within that fieldset (including non-civicrm fields) will be cloned.
+- All fields within that fieldset (including non-civicrm fields!) will be cloned.
 - Note that if there are CiviCRM fields that do not belong to the contact within their fieldset (such as an activity field, or a field belonging to another contact), they will be cloned as well, which would be problematic.